Ladies! Ready to Step Up Your Creeking Game?

 I require that you paddle a creek boat.
 This is a creeking intensive and it’s important that you paddle in a suitable boat that reduces the risk of injury to you, the group, and the coaches.
 Remember, we’re all in this together and it’s important when we’re paddling at a high level to not only think about our own ability and safety, but also the safety of the entire group.

-Slicey boats will not be permitted – if you’re attached to creeking in your slicey boat then Creek Week isn’t the right intensive for you.
+Slicey boats will not be permitted – if you’re attached to creeking in your slicey boat then Creek Week isn’t the right program for you.

 Do you have a creek boat I can use?